matannahmani/LastResort/README.md

-# Geolocation mmo strategy based
+# Geolocation mmo strategy based game
-# Explore , grow , conqure
+# Build your base , raid your enemis , explore, tressure hunt and expand your land!
 # LastResort 2020